mikeott/convert-checkboxes-to-radio-buttons/README.md

-# Convert checkboxes to radio buttons in WordPress admin
+# Convert checkboxes to radio buttons in WordPress admin category metabox

 **Why would you want to do this?**